Praisebuka/Praisy/README.md

 # Praisy
-This is a portfolio website describing the services that i offer Globally and also tech with, if you like what you see then feel free to give me a call, drop a message,or chat me up via the social links
+This is a portfolio website describing the services that i offer Globally and Tech-wise, if you like what you see then feel free to give me a call, leave a message,or chat me up via the social links,that are attached to this website....Thanks for visiting.